-The Innovation Seed Fund is a joint initiative between the University of Melbourne and Department of Economic Development, Jobs, Transport and Resources (DEDJTR), pursuing innovative and high impact research projects that leverage the strengths of the two partners.
+The Innovation Seed Fund is a joint initiative between the University of Melbourne and Agriculture Victoria, pursuing innovative and high impact research projects that leverage the strengths of the two partners.

 Introduction by Dr Dongryeol Ryu

 Introduction by Dr Dongryeol Ryu, Senior Lecturer at Melbourne University, who talks about the Innovation Seed Fund for Horticulture Development and it's role with the UAV work with for plant water stress mapping.

 - Skilled workforce needs in the Goulburn Valley

 - Apple sunburn risk & harvest fruit size estimation using smartphone App

 - The maturity index meter and modelling to optimise pre- and post-harvest apple quality